Groundbreaking ceremony at new production complex in Russia

 Today Inmarko is the acknowledged ice-cream market-leader in Russia.
 The new production center in Tula will further strengthen the company's market positions.
 The new production capacities will allow Inmarko to increase output as well as to essentially expand its ice-cream distribution chain to the South, the Center and the North-West of Russia.

 Unilever Russia, Ukraine & Belarus

 Unilever is one of the world's leading suppliers of fast moving consumer goods with strong local roots in more than 100 countries across the globe.
-Unilever has operated in Russia since 1992 and has 7 manufacturing and production sites: Moscow (spreads and crème bonjour), St. Petersburg (home care, personal care and tea), Tula (dressings, savoury, food ingredients) and ice cream production plants in Tula, Novosibirsk and Omsk and more than 160 representative offices across the country.
+Unilever has operated in Russia since 1992 and has 7 manufacturing and production sites: Moscow (spreads and crème bonjour), St. Petersburg (home care, beauty & personal care and tea), Tula (dressings, savoury, food ingredients) and ice cream production plants in Tula, Novosibirsk and Omsk and more than 160 representative offices across the country.

 The company's brand portfolio in Russia includes: Beseda, Becel, Brooke Bond, Calvé, Hellmann's, Knorr, and Lipton, together with Axe, Cif, Clear, Domestos, Dove, Rexona, Sunsilk and Timotei.
 With the acquisition of Inmarko, the leading Russian ice cream producer, in 2008 company's portfolio also now includes the Ekzo, Magnat, San-Cremo, Torzhestvo ice cream brands, amongst others.